Rain Perry: Music

 Rain Perry has released six albums and several singles on her own label, Precipitous Records.
 She has been a guest performer albums by other musicians.
 Her last five albums were produced by Mark Hallman at the Congress House in Austin, Texas.

 Film

-Perry’s first film, a documentary about Mark Hallman of the Congress House studio called The Shopkeeper featuring Ani DiFranco, Eliza Gilkyson, Sara Hickman, Tom Russell, and Mark Andes, was released in 2016.
+Perry's first film, a documentary about Mark Hallman of the Congress House studio called The Shopkeeper featuring Ani DiFranco, Eliza Gilkyson, Sara Hickman, Tom Russell, and Mark Andes, was released in 2016.

+Music videos

+Perry has released several music videos, including "Keanuville," directed by Micah Van Hove, about a chance conversation with a fan she met at a Dogstar show in the 1990s.